-Chris Ceplenski is a News Content Manager at BLR.
+Chris Ceplenski is Senior Content Manager at BLR.
 He has managed several BLR products related to employment law and

 human resources including newsletters, manuals and websites.
 He has authored

 hundreds of articles that have appeared on HR.BLR.com and produced dynamic content

 such as podcasts, videos, infographics, and slideshows.
 Prior to joining BLR in